El Salvador’s government cut deals with MS-13 gang in bid to reduce killings, report says

 “Any negotiation with the gangs represents a basic recognition of them as a group of influence in national life,” said Carlos Carcach, security expert and professor at El Salvador’s Higher School of Economics and Business.
 “They are, in fact, groups of influence because they can easily increase homicides in a day.”

 Now, some experts and citizens fear the same outcome.
-“It’s a really volatile and fragile equilibrium that can be reversed if something goes wrong,” said Breda.
+“It’s a really volatile and fragile equilibrium that can be reversed if something goes wrong,” Breda said.

-“Realizing the government entered into an agreement with criminals makes me uneasy because I don’t know how that is going to affect me,” said former police officer Marvin Reyes.
+“Realizing the government entered into an agreement with criminals makes me uneasy because I don’t know how that is going to affect me,” former police officer Marvin Reyes said.
 “Just because there are fewer homicides doesn’t mean insecurity is gone.”

 In an attempt to deter negotiations, the country’s highest court declared gangs as terrorist organizations in 2015.
 The move backfired, said Jeannette Aguilar, an independent security consultant in El Salvador.
 “It criminalizes the possibilities of dialogue and other forms of mediation,” she said.